 Diabetes in Children: Care Plan for School or Day Care

 Federal laws protect children with diabetes from discrimination in schools and child care settings.
 Schools and child care centers must provide reasonable help for the special needs of children with diabetes while disrupting the usual routine as little as possible.
-In addition, children should be allowed to participate in all school activities.1
+Also, children should be allowed to take part in all school activities.1

-If your child has diabetes, work with your child care center or school to develop a care plan that meets your child's needs and gives specific instructions for how to handle the following:1
+If your child has diabetes, work with your child care center or school to build a care plan that meets your child's needs and gives specific instructions for how to handle the following:1

 You may hear a care plan called a "504" plan.
 504 refers to Section 504 of the Rehabilitation Act of 1973, the Individuals with Disabilities Education Act of 1991, and the Americans with Disabilities Act.
 These are laws that protect people who have disabilities.
 It means that schools that have federal funding cannot discriminate against children who have disabilities, and that includes children who have diabetes.1 You can find a Diabetes Medical Management Plan on the American Diabetes Association's website.